pymor/pymor/docs/source/tutorial02.rst

         y(t) & = C x(t) + D u(t).
     \end{align}

+In pyMOR, these models are captured by |LTIModels| from the :mod:`pymor.models.iosys` module.

 There are many ways of building an |LTIModel|.
 Here, we will use its :meth:`~pymor.models.iosys.LTIModel.from_matrices` method, which instantiates an |LTIModel| from NumPy or SciPy matrices.